openjdk/valhalla-docs/site/design-notes/state-of-valhalla/02-object-model.md

   </a>
 </figure>

-Valhalla aims to unify primitives and objects in that that they can both be declared with classes, but maintains the special runtime characteristics primitives have.
+Valhalla aims to unify primitives and objects in that they can both be declared with classes, but maintains the special runtime characteristics primitives have.
 But while everyone likes the flatness and density that user-definable value types promise, in some cases we want them to be more like